Induced Riemannian structures on null hypersurfaces: Curvature relations

 \section{Curvature relations}

 In this section we relate the curvature tensor $R^{L}$ derived from the linear connection $\nabla^{L}$ and the curvature tensor $\widetilde{R}$ of $(L,\widetilde{g})$ as a Riemannian manifold itself.
-This, jointly Gauss-Codazzi equations, allows us to relate the curvature of $(M,g)$ and $(L,\widetilde{g})$.
-We use the following general lemma.
+Using Gauss-Codazzi equations, we can also relate the curvature of $(M,g)$ and $(L,\widetilde{g})$.
+We use the following well-known general result.

 \begin{lemma} Let $R^{L}$, $\widetilde{R}$ be the curvature tensors associated to arbitrary symmetric connections $\nabla^{L}$, $\widetilde{\nabla}$ on a manifold $L$.
 Given $U,V,W\in\mathfrak{X}(L)$ it holds